How to Bake Bread at Home:

 1 1/4 tsp. salt

-Combine the dry ingredients in a large bowl and then stir in the water until well blended.
-Cover the bowl with plastic wrap and leave in a warm place to rise for at least 12 hours (16-18 hours is better).
+Combine dry ingredients in a large bowl and stir in water until well blended.
+Cover bowl with plastic wrap and leave in a warm place to rise for at least 12 hours (16-18 hours is better).
+To make this easy and to avoid having to use a new piece of plastic wrap each time, I cover the bowl with a plastic shower cap.

-Next, place the dough on a lightly floured work surface, sprinkle with flour, and fold it in on top of itself twice.
-Cover this again with the plastic wrap and let it rest for 15 minutes.
+Next, place the dough on a generously floured work surface, sprinkle with flour, and fold it in on top of itself two to three times.
+Turn the bowl you were using at first upside down over the dough and let it rest for 15 minutes.

 After 15 minutes, shape the dough into a ball.
 Coat a smooth cotton towel with flour and put the ball seam side down, dusting the top with more flour.
-Cover with a second towel and leave to rise for 2 hours.
+Fold sides of towel over top of ball and let rise for 2 hours.
 The dough should double in size.